Online Resources

 James Krieger: Posts that are free cover nutrition hot topics, such as artificial sweeteners, the book "Good Calories, Bad Calories," and more.

 Lift Hard: Kirksman brings a unique perspective on Olympic Weightlifting.
 He's been trained by coaches of various nations and knows the sport very well.
+He aims to extend his knowledge and improve how individuals train for the sport of weightlifting.

 Mike Robertson: Also physio-based approach compared to others; articles appear either powerlifting-influenced or on prehab/rehab.